I am pleased to announce that I now have a photography book on sale for the holidays!

 The book is entitled “Standing But Not Operating” and is a compilation of shots of Six Flags New Orleans.

 For those unfamiliar: Six Flags New Orleans was flooded under 9 feet of water and destroyed during Hurricane Katrina.
 The property was subsequently abandoned by Six Flags, who cherry-picked what they could from it and left the rest as a liability for the city.

 James and I ventured down there in April.
 We found our way into the park and were eventually detained for trespassing by the police, who graciously allowed to retain our images.

 From the back cover:

 “Standing But Not Operating” is a term used for an amusement park ride that is still standing in place but for whatever reason not operating.

-For the few who have visited the park since it’s closure it has served as a place frozen in time.
-A haunting memorial to the devastation and perseverance of the city of New Orleans.
+For the few who have visited the park since its closure, it has served as a place frozen in time—a haunting memorial to the devastation and perseverance of New Orleans.

-To date this is personally my most beloved photo project.
-I hope that you will enjoy it as much as I do and I really appreciate your support.
+To date, this is personally my most beloved photo project.
+I hope that you will enjoy it as much as I do, and I appreciate your support.

 You can pick up the book here: Standing But Not Operating

 Of course, the original photo set will continue to exist on Flickr at a lower resolution.
 If you’d like a preview of the images, feel free to check them out here: Standing But Not Operating on Flickr.